Susan is a freelance writer trained in Library Techniques and covers different topics.

-If you want a good introduction to the Lost Generation in addition to Carpenter's book, read Ernest Hemingway’s A Moveable Feast.
-It was published in 1965 after his death and describes his life and the lives of his friends in Paris during the 20s.
+If you'd like another good introduction to the Lost Generation, read Ernest Hemingway’s A Moveable Feast.
+It was published in 1965 after his death and describes his life and the lives of his friends in Paris during the '20s.
 It also gives some excellent insights into how the author wrote his classic novels and what motivated him to write them.

 Ernest Hemingway was born in Oak Park, Illinois in 1899.
 During World War I, he worked as an ambulance driver in Spain.
 In 1921 he married Hadley Richardson, the two moved to Paris shortly after.
 He was working as a foreign correspondent for the Toronto Star newspaper.